 SCORM is still there, but as it doesn’t meet the advancement of technology.
-So, Advanced Distributed Learning (ADL) planned to make some changes to meet future requirements.
+So, Advanced Distributed Learning (ADL) planned to make some changes to meet future the requirements.
 For this purpose, ADL collaborated with Rustici Software to make it happen.

 After one year of research and development on this project, they named it Project Tin Can.
 Later, ADL released it as Experience API (xAPI) in 2013.
 You can read, Experience API vs SCORM for a more clear understanding of both eLearning standards.